A Parent's Guide to EF College Coaching

 Executive function skills do not develop from insight alone.
 They develop through repeated practice, reflection, and adjustment.
 Coaching gives students a structure for learning from real life as it happens.

-Building Independence
+Developing Independence

-Over time, coaching intentionally shifts from coach-led support, to shared responsibility, and ultimately to greater student independence.
+Over time, coaching intentionally shifts from coach-led support to shared responsibility, and ultimately to greater student independence.

 The goal is not for students to rely on a coach indefinitely.
 The goal is for students to develop reliable executive function skills, stronger self-monitoring, and the confidence to manage academic and daily life demands more independently.